ThirdAILabs/PRISM/local_setup/README.md

    Note: if you build Universe without the licensing flags you will not have the `libcryptopp.a` library.
 You can skip this.
 In `PRISM/prism/search/search.go` on lines 3 & 4 you may have to delete the part that says `-lssl -lcrypto` on linux and `-L/opt/homebrew/Cellar/openssl@3/3.4.0/lib/ -lssl -lcrypto` for macos.

    - `Universe/build/libthirdai.a`

    - `Universe/build/deps/rocksdb/librocksdb.a`

    - `Universe/build/deps/utf8proc/libutf8proc.a`

    - `Universe/build/deps/cryptopp-cmake/cryptopp/libcryptopp.a`

 </details>
 <br>
 <details>
-  <summary><h2 style="display: inline;">Start the Backend</h2></summary>
+  <summary><h2 style="display: inline; ">Start the Backend</h2></summary>
   <br>

-Note: For macos the wheels assume that you have libomp installed in `/opt/homebrew/opt/libomp/lib/`, which should be the default if you install with homebrew.
-You will also need to have openssl3 installed at `/opt/homebrew/Cellar/openssl@3/3.4.0/lib/`.
+Note: For macos the wheels assume that you have libomp installed in `/opt/homebrew/opt/libomp/lib/` , which should be the default if you install with homebrew.
+You will also need to have openssl3 installed at `/opt/homebrew/Cellar/openssl@3/3.4.0/lib/` .
 This should also be the default if you install with homebrew.

 Prism needs a database for working, create one if not already done.